What is MaaS & How Can Your Organization Benefit?

 Let's take a closer look at how this concept can help your business.

 What is Mobility as a Service (MaaS)?

 The concept of MaaS (Mobility-as-a-Service "mobility as a service") appeared 10 years ago.
 One of the reasons for its emergence was the rapid conquest of the mobile phone market by smartphones and the emergence of a huge number of applications for them.
 The functionality of smartphones has also given rise to various digital platforms.
-At the same time, the first ideas of a unified digital transport network appeared, which in the future may make it possible to abandon personal transport.
+At the same time, the first ideas of a unified digital transport network appeared, which may make it possible to abandon personal transport in the future.

-It will look like this: everyone who provides transportation services is added to a common platform that accumulates data.
+It will look like this: everyone providing transportation services is added to a common platform accumulating data.
 Users, in turn, receive the software that can replace dozens of separate applications, with which you can book transport services, pre-pay for them, and plan a route.

-Moreover, by transport here one must understand all its types, from a scooter to a train.
-It is expected that such a platform, which combines all types of transport services, will help to partially unload city traffic, thereby reducing the number of traffic jams in large cities.
-In the future, thanks to the analysis of data received from users of the application, it will help develop and optimize the city's transport infrastructure.
+Moreover, one must understand all the types of transport here, from a scooter to a train.
+It is expected that such a platform, which combines all types of transport services, will help partially unload city traffic, thereby reducing the number of traffic jams in large cities.
+In the future, thanks to the analysis of data received from users' applications, it will help develop and optimize the city's transport infrastructure.

 Such software is already actively used in some European cities: Helsinki, Vienna, Birmingham, and Antwerp.
 In addition, the platform is practically prepared for several new cities, but their names are still kept secret by the developers.

 Benefits of MaaS